mclima/1-DOM-scripting/readme.md

 [Mozilla Develpers Network](https://developer.mozilla.org/en-US/docs/Web/javascript#for_complete_beginners) offers a series of JavaScript tutorial.

+If you have time, I recommend the [Asynchronous JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) and the [Client Side Storage](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage) tutorials.

 ---

 ## Summary of Tools and Technology

 A listing of applications and technologies you will be introduced to in the class include:

-- HTML, CSS and JavaScript
+- Intermediate/advanced HTML, CSS and JavaScript
 - React, NODE, MongoDB, ExpressJS
 - Visual Studio Code and the Terminal
 - Git and Github
-- SASS and Styled Components (CSS in JS)
+- Styled Components (CSS in JS)

 ## Today's Exercise